otitis Externa is an inflammation of the ear canal caused by infection with bacteria or fungus.

 Contrary to popular belief, swimming in dirty water does not necessarily bring on swimmer's ear.
 When the skin-and-wax barrier is intact, it repels bacteria.

 Pool swimmers are particularly at risk because the water-chlorine combination changes ear chemistry from an acidic medium to an alkaline one.
 Once again, this creates a perfect breeding ground for bacteria and fungus.

-Before you are treated for otitis externa, be sure to rule out the following conditions that may closely mimic the infection: Eczema (red and scaly skin disease), Folliculitis (inflammation of hair follicles causing a boil), Ramsey Hunt Syndrome (herpes zoster infection of the geniculate ganglion) or Otitis Media.
+Before you are treated for otitis externa, be sure to rule out the following conditions that may closely mimic the infection: Eczema (red and scaly skin disease), folliculitis (inflammation of hair follicles causing a boil), Ramsey Hunt Syndrome (herpes zoster infection of the geniculate ganglion) or otitis media.Treatment

 The best way to combat the itch of swimmer's ear is with strict aural hygiene.
 Other methods of treatment are: